-(C) Any communication or attempted communication made by a person pursuant to the rules of civil procedure, such as serving, filing, or conveying formal legal pleadings, discovery-requests, depositions, court conferences, communications with the consumer's atterney on apending legal matter, or ordered by the New York State Unified Court System, shall not be included in the calculation of excessively frequent communications.
-Traditional debt-collection activities, such as sending a consumer a collection letter or placing a call, or using any other means, to contact the consumer to collect on debt, count toward the calculation of excessively frequent communications in section 5-77 (b)(1)(iv)(A).
+(C) Any communication or attempted communication made by a person pursuant to the rulesof civil procedure, such as serving, filing, or conveying formal legal pleadings, discoveryrequests, depositions, court conferences, communications with the consumer's attorney on apending legal matter, or ordered by the New York State Unified Court System, shall not beincluded in the calculation of excessively frequent communications.
+Traditional debt-collectionactivities, such as sending a consumer a collection letter or placing a call, or using any othermeans, to contact the consumer to collect on debt, count toward the calculation of excessivelyfrequent communications in section 5-77 (b)(1)(iv)(A).

-[The employer of a debt collector may not be held liable in any action brought under 6 RCNY § 5-77(b)(1)(ii)-(iv) if the employer shows by a preponderance of the evidence that the violation was not intentional and resulted despite maintenance of procedures reasonably adapted to avoid any such violation] The employer of a debt collector may not be held liable in any action brought under 6 RCNY § 5-77(b)(1)(ii)-(iv) if the employer shows by a preponderance of the evidence that the violation was not intentional and resulted despite maintenance of procedures reasonably adapted to avoid any such violation.
+[The employer of a debt collector may not be held liable in any action brought under 6 RCNY § 5-77(b)(1)(ii)-(iv) if the employer shows by a prependerance of the evidence that the violation was not intentional and resulted despite maintenance of procedures reasonably adapted to avoid any such violation] The employer of a debt collector may not be held liable in any action brought under 6 RCNY § 5-77(b)(1)(ii)-(iv) if the employer shows by a prependerance of the evidence that the violation was not intentional and resulted despite maintenance of procedures reasonably adapted to avoid any such violation and resulted despite maintenance of procedures reasonably adapted to avoid any violation was not intentional and resulted despite maintenance of procedures reasonably adapted to avoid any such violation.